-Incoming student advisors or changes to advisor assignments are usually processed and emailed to students around the summer for incoming Fall students and in winter for incoming Spring students.
+Incoming student advisors or changes to advisor assignments are usually processed and emailed to students around the summer for incoming Fall students and in winter for incoming Spring 2021-2022 Page 41 of 137 students.
 If any urgent and necessary advising needs arise in the interim, the Assistant Dean for Academic Affairs may assist students during these transitional periods.

 Students find their advisor and advisors find their advisees by logging in to SONIS.
 Students may also find contact information for advisors through the PSR website.
-For stability reasons, we try to encourage maintaining the same advisor assignment throughout a students' program, but in the case that a student wishes to change advisors, after the first semester at PSR, they may apply to switch advisors by submitting a Change of Advisor form 1 to the Assistant Dean for Academic Affairs & Registrar.
+For stability reasons, we try to encourage maintaining the same advisor assignment throughout a students' program, but in the case that a student wishes to change advisors, after the first semester at PSR, they may apply to switch advisors by submitting a Change of Advisor form1 to the Assistant Dean for Academic Affairs & Registrar.
+This form must be signed by both current advisor and the advisor of choice prior to being approved.